 Travel is Kattam’s chief source of inspiration.
 From East to West, he has drawn on inexhaustible and ever-evolving traditions to nourish his world view.
-Be it to experience what is sacred or celebrate, music is the powerful instrument, his passport to discovering different cultures.
-Guided by his passion for percussion as well as dance and theatre, Kattam is constantly setting a course for new horizons that bring out the depth of the human experience.
+Be it to experience what is sacred or to celebrate, music is the instrument he uses as his passport to discover different cultures.
+Guided by his passion for percussion as well as for dance and theatre, Kattam is constantly setting a course for new horizons that bring out the depth of the human experience.

 Among the music groups with whom he works, Kattam strives to strike a balance between technical and intuitive styles, inspired by the masters under whom he has trained.
 While staying true to the respective traditions of the instruments he plays, he also blends styles and genres, in keeping with the 21st century trend toward genre-bending.

 In his youth projects, Kattam acts as both a transmitter and a communicater.
-His original pieces place children front and center.
-Watch and listen—but also participate.
+His original pieces place children front and centre.
+Watch, listen and, above all, participate!
 His aim is to foster a taste for music, discovery and self-expression among these children, to partake in celebrations specific to different cultures, and to make both popular and spiritual music accessible—ultimately in order to teach children that beyond cultural differences lies a shared humanity...

 For Kattam, the stage, first and foremost, is a way to share this enthusiasm and the life force that drives him.